solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 > 4. Otherwise, repeat the steps using the container resource of resource.

 Just as with ACP, the client can follow the `Link: <...acr>; rel="acl"` relation to find out the rules of access.
-But then we have to cases with WAC:
+But then we have two cases with WAC:

 1. the ACR exists and returns the rules
 2. the ACR returns a `404 Not Found`